 COVID-19 Testing in Douglas County

-Next COVID-19 Testing Opportunity: Douglas High School October 3 from 9am to 12pm noon.
+Next COVID-19 Testing Opportunity: Douglas High School October 15 from 4pm to 6pm.

 We need more people to get tested for COVID-19 in Douglas County.
 Here's why:

 Testing for COVID-19 in Douglas County has slowed significantly.
 It is important for our community to continue having the public get tested to understand the spread of COVID-19 in the community and ensure we can remain open safely.
 The Chamber is providing information on the testing process and locations to get tested in order to assist Douglas County in reaching its testing goals.